 Chief Statistician’s update: A few final reflections as Chief Statistician

-Glyn Jones is Co-Director of ADR Wales and now former Chief Statistician for Wales.
+Glyn Jones, Co-Director of ADR Wales, is today (17 July 2020) moving on from his role as National Statistician for Wales to take up the post of Chief Digital Officer for Welsh Government.
 Glyn regularly updates on the statistical issues in Wales.
 In this latest blog, he reflects on his time as Chief Statistician and what it has been like holding this position during a pandemic.

 Today is my last day as Chief Statistician after just under ten years in the job (depending on how you define my starting date, in true admin-data style).